Soler, Braves overcome Morton injury, top Astros in Game 1

 Moments later, Ozzie Albies stole a base and Austin Riley hit an RBI double, taking a rare swing at a 3-0 pitch.

-Soler added an RBI grounder in the second and when Duvall launched a two-run homer, it was 5-0 and the Braves had made even more October history — the only team to score in each of the first three innings in a World Series opener.
+Soler, who missed five playoff games after testing positive for the coronavirus, added an RBI grounder in the second.
+And when Duvall launched a two-run homer, it was 5-0 and the Braves had made even more October history — the only team to score in each of the first three innings in a World Series opener.

-At that point, Braves batters were far from the only ones making noise.
-The few Atlanta fans sprinkled in the sea of orange had started their familiar chant, too.
+“Against this club here, I’d rather get a 5-0 lead after the seventh inning than when we did because they have so much time to come back and it’s such a dangerous team.
+That 5-0 feels like 1-0, quite honestly, to me just because of the club they are,” Snitker said.

 By then, it looked as if everything was going right for the Braves.